 For avocado

-- 1 large, ripe avocado, chopped
+- 1 large avocado ripe, chopped

-- 2 tablespoons chopped fresh coriander (cilantro), chopped
+- 2 tablespoons fresh coriander cilantro, chopped

-- Some lime juice, about half a lime
+- Some lime juice about half a lime

 - A little pinch of sea salt